aashish72it/llm-examples/README.md

 ```

 ### 4. Test the evaluation.
-Check all the important metrics like faithfullness, answer_relevancy, context_precision, context_recall.
+Check all the important metrics like faithfulness, answer_relevancy, context_precision, context_recall.
 Make sure the APP_MODE is set to eval to test the evaluation in chatbot.
 It will be off for **APP_MODE = prod**

 ```bash